usnistgov/mobile-threat-catalogue/contributing.md

     7. If you want to keep up with others comments through email and monitor future changes, make sure you choose to “Watch” the project!
     ![Watch project]({{ site.baseurl }}/img/watch_project.png)

-If you are familiar with github you are also welcome to provide suggestions to concrete changes as a pull request.
+If you are familiar with Github you are also welcome to provide suggestions to concrete changes as a pull request.
 Please provide information about organization and a rationale for suggested change.

 ## Adding New Threats